EricZimmerman/VoronTools/Kalico.md

 First, what exactly IS Kalico?

 Kalico is a (hard) fork that aims to add features and improvements beyond what is found in mainline Klipper.
-While this sounds scary, in reality, you can switch right now to DK and if you do not enable or use any of the DK specific features, you would not even know you were running DK (except for some nice quality of life issues).
+While this sounds scary, in reality, you can switch right now to Kalico and if you do not enable or use any of the Kalico specific features, you would not even know you were running Kalico (except for some nice quality of life issues).

 You can find it [here](https://github.com/KalicoCrew/kalico)